waynegramlich/Fab/Apex.md

   Also, it called a box rather than a bounding box.
 * ApexCheck:
   This is some common code to check argument types for public functions.
-* ApexLength:
-  This is sub-class of *float* and provides a way of specifying a length in different units (e.g. mm, cm, inch, ft, etc.) and an optional name.
 * ApexMaterial:
   This is a class that describes material properties. sub-class of Vector.